Changissnz/selfinterest/README.md

 design in most frequent use, is from the populace as well.
-As easily as meritocratic systems, reliant on certain media to deliver objective results to distinguish one member from another, can crumble from flukes and favoritism, the choice utility of any media is choice into decision because of the sidedness being at least two and the entry points for deliverance to the end/s being at least one.
+As easily as meritocratic systems, reliant on certain media to deliver objective results to distinguish one member from another, can crumble from flukes and favoritism, the choice utility of any media is choice into decision because of the sidedness being at least two and the entry points for deliverance to the end/s numbered at least one.
 "Aiming high" and "hitting low" are two routes of effects from the one intention to satisfy the objective.
 The dominating media of use in activities of service especially, rather than direct product, evolve.
 Self-interest operates by fundamentals including those of introspection, reflection, expression, and individuation, and